 - Hardy yellow (Delosperma brunnthaleri) – This species consists of lovely yellow flowers

 - Starburst (Delosperma floribundum) – An ice plant variety with pink flowers and a white center

 - Hardy white (Delosperma herbeau) – A white-flowered type that offers exceptional beauty

 How to Grow an Ice Plant

 Ice plants prefer full sun but can tolerate some light shade in the garden.

 Because ice plants are succulents, they do not tolerate wet soil, though they do well in poor soils.
 In fact, wet soil, especially during the winter months, is likely to kill the plants.
 In areas where the soil stays consistently dry, this plant can become invasive, so it is best to take this into consideration when planting it.

 The ice plant can be propagated by division, cuttings or seeds.
-If propagating by division, it is best to divide them in the spring.
+If propagating by division, it is best to divide the plants in the spring.
 Cuttings can be taken anytime in the spring, summer or fall.
-When grown by seeds, scatter them on the surface of the soil and do not cover them, as they need light to germinate.
+When grown by seeds, scatter the seeds on the surface of the soil and do not cover them, as they need light to germinate.

 Ice Plant Care